Other Names: Erbitux®

 - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping.

 - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea.

 - Moisturize your skin several times a day

 - Use sunscreen with SPF 30 or higher when you are outdoors even for a short time.
 Cover up when you are out in the sun.
 Wear wide-brimmed hats, long-sleeved shirts, and pants.
 Keep your neck, chest, and back covered.
 Follow these guidelines for at least 2 months after treatment.

 - Keeping your nails moisturized may help with brittleness

 - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.

 - Infusion reactions may occur after your infusion.
 If this happens, call 911 for emergency care.

 Food and Drug Interactions

-- There are no known interactions of cetuximab with food and other medications.
+- There are no known interactions of cetuximab with food.